You’re a doctor, not a tightrope walker.

 Collecting patient information under HIPAA

 HIPAA not only requires you to educate your patients, but also to take precautions when handling their information.
 This affects how you collect, store, and use patient information.
-The following are requirements for storing HIPAA-compliant data:
+The following are requirements for storing HIPAA-friendly data:

 - Your data storage solution needs to be “…accessible and useable upon demand by an authorized person.”